Share this

 What is considered a good employee utilization rate?

-What’s considered a ‘good’ employee utilization rate will vary by industry.
-Consulting firms and other professional services businesses earn revenue from highly skilled employees.
 In professional services, hiring outstanding individuals with valuable skill sets can help you win more profitable clients and projects.
+But if your team members aren’t as productive as they should be,

 If your utilization rate target is too low, your team members may earn less revenue for the business and lack the incentive to be productive.
 On the flip side, if you set a utilization target that is too high, some employees may experience burnout.
 Burnout can negatively affect the customer experience as well as your company culture.